 Black Horse Troop, Equestriennes ride through Culver to cemetery

-The first ride was held in 2016 as a way to honor Gignilliat while also giving Troopers and Equestriennes practice in riding about 2 miles on city streets because that is about how long the presidential inaugural parade is.
+The first Gignilliat Ride was held in 2016 as a way to honor him while also giving Troopers and Equestriennes practice in riding about 2 miles on city streets.
+That is about how long the presidential inaugural parade is.
 Horsemanship leaders at Culver thought it would be a good rehearsal.